guusj/books/Warbreaker_BrandonSanderson.md

 Vasher moved forward; she could only tell because of the quiet rustling of his clothing.
 She followed and was curious to see light ahead.
 She could also hear voices.
 Men talking, and laughing.
 Soon she could see Vasher’s silhouette; she moved up next to him, peeking out of their tunnel and into an earthen room.
 There was a fire burning at the center, the smoke twisting up through a hole in the ceiling.
 The upper chamber—the building itself—was probably just a front, for the chamber down here looked very lived-in.
 There were piles of cloth, bed rolls, pots and pans.
 All of it as dirty as the men who sat around the fire, laughing.
 Vasher gestured to the side.
 There was another tunnel a few feet to the side of the one they were hiding in.
 Vivenna’s heart jumped in shock as Vasher crept into the room and toward the second tunnel.
 She glanced at the fire.
 The men were very focused on their drinking, and were blinded by the light.
 They didn’t seem to notice Vasher.
 She took a deep breath, then followed into the shadows of the large room, feeling exposed with the firelight to her back.
 Vasher didn’t go far, however, before stopping.
 Vivenna nearly collided with him.
-He stood there for a few moments; finally, Vivenna poked him in the back, trying to get him to move aside so that she could see what he was doing.
-He shuffled, letting her see what was before him.
+He stood there for a few moments; finally, Vivenna poked him in the back, trying to get him to move so that she could see what he was doing.
+He shuffled aside, letting her see what was before him.
 This tunnel ended abruptly—apparently, it wasn’t so much a tunnel as a nook.
 Nestled against the back of the nook was a cage, about as high as Vivenna’s waist.
 Inside the cage was a child.
 Vivenna gasped softly, pushing past Vasher and kneeling down beside the cage. _The valuable thing in the carriage_, she thought, making the connection. _It wasn’t the coins.
 It was the priest’s daughter.
 The perfect bargaining chip if you wanted to blackmail someone into changing their position at court._
 As Vivenna knelt, the girl pulled back in the cage, sniffling quietly and quivering.
 The cage stank of human waste, and the child was covered in grime—all except for lines on her cheeks, which had been streaked clean by tears.